MauroDeBruyn/BatSenseEmbedded/docs/Home_Assistant_setup/README.md

 ## How to add local addons
 Local addons are a more advanced way of getting functionality onto your home assistant.
 To add local addons you will need the following addon for this process to be simple.:
--Studio code server(this addon allows us to view the files on the system running home assistant. it has all the functionality that normal visual studio code has.)
+- Studio code server(this addon allows us to view the files on the system running home assistant. it has all the functionality that normal visual studio code has.)

-1. open studio code server navigate to '/addons' this will house the locally installed addons.
+1. open studio code server navigate to `/addons` this will house the locally installed addons.
 2. find the addon you want to install for example [appdaemon](https://github.com/hassio-addons/addon-appdaemon.git)
 3. open a terminal from inside studio code server
 ![where is terminal](/resources/documentation_media/Home_Assistant_Setup/where_is_terminal.png)
-4. either curl or git clone the
+4. either curl or git clone the file repository
 ``` bash
 curl -LO https://github.com/hassio-addons/addon-appdaemon/archive/refs/tags/v0.17.13.tar.gz
 tar -xzf addon-appdaemon-0.17.13.tar.gz
 ```
-**NOTE**: -L follows redirects, -O keeps the original filename.
+**NOTE**: `-L` follows redirects, `-O` keeps the original filename.

-once the addon is installed under '/addons/' the final thing to do is to add it from inside home assistant.
+once the addon is installed under `/addons/` the final thing to do is to add it from inside home assistant.

 the process to add a local addon is the same as the one described in section [how to add addons](#how-to-add-addons) the only difference is that it appears under a section called 'Local add-ons' instead of 'Official add-ons'